MZimmerman321/SIOP-poster/Poster/README.md

 # To Do
 Last things:

-- Citatiations and captions, first one is not captioned correctly
+- Citatiations and captions

 - Formatting of center image.
-Will it let me mark it as a figure???
-That graph is not easier to read if I make it lol. fix the text size and error bar highlighting.
+Will it let me mark it as a figure??? text size and error bar highlighting.

-- Seperate text from body and main sections better.

-- Make the model fit data into a table and make sure numbers are all correct.

 - GRAMMER and SPELLCHECK
    - also file make sure file size is correct.